‘Sliding into catastrophe’: South Sudan famine could spread

 “The region requires sustained humanitarian support,” said George Fominyen, spokesman for the World Food Program in South Sudan.
 “Without that, and without the improvement in the conditions of people there, you’re going to find those with the threat of moving into phase five.”
 Level five in global food security classification is famine.

+The U.N.’s refugee agency said Tuesday the “risk of mass deaths from starvation” is growing in South Sudan.

-With the onset of South Sudan’s lean season in June and July, the fear is there won’t be enough food to meet the growing demand.
+With the onset of the lean season in June and July, the fear is there won’t be enough food to meet the growing demand.
 Local community leaders said 200,000 metric tons of food is still needed for Northern Bahr el Ghazal.

 “Yesterday we didn’t eat anything at all,” said 20-year-old Adel Bol.
 Like so many others, she had heard there was food and quickly came running.